luskan/CreateLocalMavenRepo/README.md

-# Custom Flutter Engine Maven Repository for Android
+# Local maven repository for using custom flutter engine in Android Studio or gradle builds

 This application facilitates the creation of a local Maven repository, hosting a custom-built Flutter engine.
 Typically, using a custom Flutter engine requires command-line Flutter commands like `flutter run`.
 However, if you're embedding Flutter within an Android native application via Gradle, the process usually involves compiling with `gradlew` or from the Android Studio IDE.
+Then gradle resolves flutter dependencies using official maven server.

 ## Tutorial: Using a Locally Built Flutter Engine in a Gradle-Built Android Application